How to Improve Community Parks

 There’s something almost magical about spending time outside.
 When people are given more opportunities to enjoy nature and breathe fresh air, they become happier, healthier individuals.
 Parks are dedicated spaces within your community that provide both kids and adults a safe space to play, gather, and socialize outside.

 The mere existence of parks offers incredible advantages to the mental, physical, and emotional wellbeing of the surrounding community.
 However, with a few additional elements and new projects, community parks can make an even greater difference in your town or city.
-Here are a few community improvement project ideas which are sure to improve your community park.
+Here are a few community park improvement ideas which are sure to enhance your community park.